stepanov-a-o/interpret_with_rules/README.md

-## RIPPER-k and FURIA Rule Induction Algorithms for Interpretable Multiclass Classification
+## RIPPER-k and FURIA for Interpreting the Output of a Multiclass Neural Network

 The code in this repository corresponds to a master thesis project.
 The thesis topic is 'RIPPER-k and FURIA for Interpreting the Output of a Multiclass Neural Network'.
 The thesis goal is to compare the interpretability of Fuzzy Unordered Rule Induction Algorithm (FURIA) and Repeated Incremental Pruning to Produce Error Reduction (RIPPER-k) rule induction algorithm on subsets of scikit-learn the 20 newsgroups text dataset.